IBM/hana-os-healthchecker/README.md

+PLEASE READ: THIS IS ARCHIVED, NO LONGER MAINTAINED.
+IF YOU ARE INTERESTED ON OWNING IT, PLEASE CONTACT ME

 Main logic besides this tool:
 - Keep it easy to update as all input of data is via JSON files.
 - Not checking stuff that is already checked elsewhere (hwcct, saptune , ...).